Four-year-old Katie Archer is given a birthday party every weekend because her family has a lifetime of birthdays to make up for.

-She said they know the path Katie's life will take.
+She says they know the path Katie's life will take.

 What they don't know is the timeframe.

-Four weeks ago she could run, now she is lucky if she can walk without falling over.
+Four weeks ago she could run, now she is lucky if she can walk without falling over, Mr Archer says.

 She can't communicate and gets frustrated at not being able to do small things like picking up a spoon.

-One thing the Archers can do is build memories while they can.
+One thing they can do is try to build memories while they can.

 Plenty of family photos are being taken and they try to give Katie as many enjoyable experiences as possible.

-Her granddad is giving her lots of tractor rides because it is one of the things she loves, along with the chance to go swimming and visit the zoo.
+Her grandad is giving her lots of tractor rides because it is one of the things she loves, along with the chance to go swimming and visit the zoo.